OthmanAdi/promptfusion/README.md

 **Questions?
 Ideas?
 Discoveries?**

-Open an issue or discussion on GitHub.
+Visit [promptsfusion.com](https://promptsfusion.com) or open an issue on GitHub.
 We're curious what you'll build with this.